-2. Option No. 2.
+3. Option No. 3.
 CAP Advocate Instructs Petitioners on How To File Themselves

-Some petitioners who have safe and easy computer access may prefer to file on their own, in which case you can just send them a simple template email to use for filing:
+Some petitioners who have safe and easy computer access may prefer to file on their own, especially those who decide they are not currently ready to file their petition.
+In this case, you can just send them a simple template email to use for filing, or instruct them to print out the family offense petition to bring in to the family court.
+If filing by email, provide the following template: